 Forcing the BIOS to reset is one of the easiest ways to get all your computer parts working together.

-In fact, even if you’re not experiencing issues with your computer, you’ll want to reset your BIOS every time you replace a major component or upgrade your computer.
+In fact, even if you’re not experiencing issues, you’ll want to reset your BIOS every time you replace a major component or upgrade your computer.

 3. Boot-Up Is Taking Longer Than Usual